nshaibu/pydantic-mini/README.md

 def kofi_not_accepted(instance, value: str): if value == "kofi":
     # validators must raise ValidationError when validation fails.
-    raise ValidationError("Age must be a positive number.")
+    raise ValidationError("Kofi is not a valid name")

   # If you want to apply a transformation and save the result into the model,
   # return the transformed result you want to save.
 For instance, if you want the names to be capitalized,